mhrheaume/wellesley/README.md

 ### Generating API Keys

-1. Log into twitter.com and go to https://apps.twitter.com developer page.
+1. Go to https://apps.twitter.com and log in with your Twitter account.
 2. Click on "Create New App".
-3. Give you application a unique name and description.
+3. Give your application a unique name and description.
 For the website you can just enter https://www.twitter.com.
-4. Accept the developer agreement and click on the "Create your Twitter application".
+4. Accept the developer agreement and click "Create your Twitter application".
-5. Once the app is created, click "Keys and Access Tokens", and then click "Create Access Token" under "Your Access Token".
+5. Once the app is created, click on the "Keys and Access Tokens" tab, and then click "Create Access Token" under "Your Access Token".

 ### Configure the App

-Open `src/main/java/com/twitter/mtv/hackathon/services/TwitterService.java` and replace the following variables with the tokens you generated above.
+Open `src/main/java/com/twitter/mtv/hackathon/services/TwitterService.java` and replace the following variables with the tokens you generated above:

-    private final String consumerKey = ";
+    private final String consumerKey = "";
-    private final String consumerSecret = ";
+    private final String consumerSecret = "";
-    private final String accessToken = ";
+    private final String accessToken = "";
-    private final String accessTokenSecret = ";
+    private final String accessTokenSecret = "";

 ### Compile and Run the App